Restless legs syndrome: Diagnosis

 According to the International Classification of Sleep Disorders (ICSD-3), the main symptoms have to be associated with a sleep disturbance or impairment to support RLS diagnosis.
 As stated by this classification, RLS symptoms should begin or worsen when being inactive, be relieved when moving, should happen exclusively or mostly in the evening and at night, not be triggered by other medical or behavioral conditions, and should impair one's quality of life.
-Generally, both legs are affected, but in some cases there is an asymmetry.
+Generally, both legs are affected, but in some cases, there is an asymmetry.

 Differential diagnosis

 The most common conditions that should be differentiated with RLS include leg cramps, positional discomfort, local leg injury, arthritis, leg edema, venous stasis, peripheral neuropathy, radiculopathy, habitual foot tapping/leg rocking, anxiety, myalgia, and drug-induced akathisia.

-Peripheral artery disease and arthritis can also cause leg pain but this usually gets worse with movement.
+Peripheral artery disease and arthritis can also cause leg pain, but this usually gets worse with movement.

 There are less common differential diagnostic conditions included myelopathy, myopathy, vascular or neurogenic claudication, hypotensive akathisia, orthostatic tremor, painful legs, and moving toes.

 Treatment

 RLS may resolve if the underlying problem is addressed.
-Otherwise treatment includes lifestyle changes and medication.
+Otherwise, treatment includes lifestyle changes and medication.
 Lifestyle changes that may help include stopping alcohol and tobacco use, and sleep hygiene.
 Medications used to treat RLS include dopamine agonists like pramipexole and gabapentinoids (α_{2}δ ligands) like gabapentin.
 RLS affects an estimated 2.5–15% of the American population.
 Females are more commonly affected than males, and RLS becomes increasingly common with age.

 If RLS is not linked to an underlying cause, its frequency may be reduced by lifestyle modifications such as adopting improving sleep hygiene, regular exercise, and stopping smoking.
 Medications used may include dopamine agonists and gabapentinoids in those with daily restless legs syndrome.
 In severe or refractory cases, opioids have been used.

 Treatment of RLS should not be considered until possible medical causes are ruled out.
-Secondary RLS may be cured if precipitating medical conditions (anemia) are managed effectively.
+Secondary RLS may be cured if the precipitating medical conditions (such as anemia) are managed effectively.

 Physical measures

 Stretching the leg muscles can bring temporary relief.
 Walking and moving the legs, as the name "restless legs" implies, brings temporary relief.
 In fact, those with RLS often have an almost uncontrollable need to walk and therefore relieve the symptoms while they are moving.
-Unfortunately, the symptoms usually return immediately after the moving and walking ceases.
+Unfortunately, the symptoms usually return immediately after the movement and walking ceases.

 Counter-stimulation from massage, a hot or cold compress, or a vibratory counter-stimulation device has been found to help some people with primary RLS to improve their sleep.